petezh/peterzhang.me/_projects/debate-careers.md

 ## Dataset

 So we collected a lot of it.
-We two weeks compiling a [database](https://docs.google.com/spreadsheets/d/17iOX450tddbqoxGwd3JU_ToF6Q3AtVn7_O2ytShZxcA/edit#gid=0) documenting the performance, argument style, and career trajectories of nearly every debater in the [2016 Tournament of Champions](https://www.tabroom.com/index/tourn/index.mhtml?tourn_id=5019).
-Take a peak:
+We two weeks compiling a database documenting the performance, argument style, and career trajectories of nearly every debater in the [2016 Tournament of Champions](https://www.tabroom.com/index/tourn/index.mhtml?tourn_id=5019).

-<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQXNzztispODkYBgSxeuh1jiimSJxP15KHnz0VX4Tu7acEbYZIRA0TCKbGxzYYJHt126JXw9zuUhLVS/pubhtml?widget=true&amp;headers=true" height="500" width="100%"></iframe>

 Here's how we did it.